How to get Ordained in West Virginia to Officiate

 Here are the basic steps one must follow to officiate a wedding:

-How Do I Become Ordained to Marry in West Virginia
+Getting Ordained in West Virginia

 Becoming a marriage officiant with the Universal Life Church is easier than you might think.
 Our online ordination process is easy, fast, and entirely free.
 Legally licensed ministers of the ULC perform countless marriages each year.
 Once you have your minister license in hand, officiating a wedding is right around the bend!
 Click the button below to get started.